Owlet7/wadfusion/README.md

 Simply copy all of your WADs into the `source_wads` subfolder, then run WadFusion.
 A log will appear showing progress and any errors that arise.
 A new file called `doom_fusion.ipk3` will be created, with all the game content in it.
 It should be selectable in GZDoom as "DOOM Fusion".

 Also included is a file called `doom_fusion_widescreen_gfx.pk3`, which adds super-ultra-widescreen assets courtesy of the [Ultra-Widerpix854 project](https://www.doomworld.com/forum/topic/148537).
-DOOM Fusion will load it automatically if it's added to GZDoom's file directories.
+DOOM Fusion will load it automatically if it's placed in the same directory as the IPK3.
 GZDoom's own widescreen assets are disabled in Fusion.
 (It's worth noting that the full Ultra-Widerpix854 project has some extra features not included with WadFusion, such as alternate versions for some graphics, extended sky textures, and support for other DOOM-based games.)

 ## Options